vyom18/java-sdk/README.md

 ```

 The jars are also available [here](http://search.maven.org/#search%7Cga%7C1%7Cloginradius).
 Select the directory for
-the latest version and download the jar files.
+the latest version and download the jar files needed.

 ## Documentation